 Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-Below is a written account of our 4-day hiking expedition to document the New Mexico Remote Spot.
+Below is a written account of our 5-day hiking expedition to document the New Mexico Remote Spot.
 This is our 25th state Remote Spot documented as part of Project Remote.

 Distance from Nearest Road: 11.4 miles

-Distance from Nearest Trail:
+Distance from Nearest Trail: about a quarter of a mile

 Travel Method: Backpacking